sensescape/xyz-dots/README.md

 The GRAPHIC SERIES is a new set of maps created for data visualization.
 This map series is a continuation of my exploration of visual language of cartography through the medium of drawing, with a focus on three visual elements: the **dot**, the **line** and the **pixel**.

-To learn more about the visual language of cartography, I suggest the following readings:
+To learn more about the visual language of cartography, I suggest the following readings:<br/>
 [Explore the world of form with Morphology](https://www.mapzen.com/blog/morphology/)<br/>
 [TRON 2.0 - Creating a Visual Language of Scale](https://geraldinesarmiento.com/#/tron-creating-a-visual-language-of-scale/)<br/>
 [Unboxing Bubble Wrap](https://www.mapzen.com/blog/bubble-wrap-carto/)